LaurentTardif/bibliography/architecture/Dependencies/DependenciesManagement.md

 ### Beware of "phantom" dependencies

 Some libraries have shaded some of their dependencies for their own purposes.
 This is the case, for example, with testcontainers, which has shaded (among others) the Jackson serialization library.
 For testcontainers, the namespace com.fasterxml.jackson is replaced by org.testcontainers.shaded.com.fasterxml.jackson.
 This means you can inadvertently declare an object mapper of type org.testcontainers.shaded.com.fasterxml.jackson.databind.ObjectMapper when you'd expect to use type com.fasterxml.jackson.databind.ObjectMapper.

+## Pay attention to the scope of dependencies

+It may happen, inadvertently, that test dependencies are included in production dependencies.

+## Regular updating of dependencies

+Updating a project's dependencies "as you go" is a commonly accepted best practice.
+In particular, it facilitates security-critical updates (e.g. log4shell).
+In the context of sensitive applications, this becomes imperative.

+Tools such as 'dependabot', which integrate with Gitlab, are used to facilitate the process of regularly updating dependencies (the tool generates merge requests for dependency updates).
+Current practice is to perform a dependabot analysis, followed by a weekly update.

+Updating dependencies can alter an application's behavior.
+Good test coverage helps address this risk.

 ## Tools